-- 2.9 The NPPG expands on the concept of the Duty to Co-operate and advises further on how it should be carried out.
+- 2.11 Following the introduction of a new NPPF in July 2018, the Government also updated the supporting guidance.
+The Eastleigh Borough Local Plan is being assessed under transitional arrangements.
+This applies to both the use of NPPF (2012) and the supporting guidance set out in the National Planning Practice Guidance (NPPG), initially published in March 2014.
+For authorities not covered by the transitional arrangements, this guidance was withdrawn on 13 September 2018.
+This section provides information on the requirements in the supporting guidance to the NPPF (2012). - 2.12 The NPPG expands on the concept of the Duty to Co-operate and advises further on how it should be carried out.
 This includes advice on joint work on evidence gathering to define the scope of local plans, assessing policy impacts and assembling the necessary material to support policy choices.
-Local authorities are required to work together from the outset at the plan scoping and evidence gathering stages before planning strategy options are identified, and also to continue this process through examination and beyond into delivery and review. - 2.10 The choice of who to co-operate with depends on the strategic matters being planned for and any related functional geography, for example housing market areas, travel to work areas, river catchments, landscape areas etc. Co-operation is required to produce effective policies on cross boundary strategic matters, and in assessing whether a local plan is effective an Inspector will assess whether it demonstrates effective joint working to meet identified cross-boundary strategic priorities. - 2.11 Authorities are required to submit robust evidence of the efforts they have made to co-operate on strategic cross-boundary matters, and this statement demonstrates how Eastleigh Borough Council has met the Localism Act, NPPF and NPPG requirements in this regard.
-An updated statement will be prepared to show the work done up to the submission of the Eastleigh Borough Local Plan to the Secretary of State for examination later in 2018.
+Local authorities are required to work together from the outset at the plan scoping and evidence gathering stages before planning strategy options are identified, and also to continue this process through examination and beyond into delivery and review. - 2.13 The choice of who to co-operate with depends on the strategic matters being planned for and any related functional geography, for example housing market areas, travel to work areas, river catchments, landscape areas etc. Co-operation is required to produce effective policies on cross boundary strategic matters, and in assessing whether a local plan is effective an Inspector will assess whether it demonstrates effective joint working to meet identified cross-boundary strategic priorities. - 2.14 Authorities are required to submit robust evidence of the efforts they have made to co-operate on strategic cross-boundary matters, and this statement demonstrates how Eastleigh Borough Council has met the Localism Act, NPPF (2012) and NPPG requirements in this regard.